aslushnikov/getting-started-with-cdp/README.md

 ## Protocol Fundamentals

-When Chromium is started with a `--remote-debugging-port=0` flag, it starts a Chrome DevTools protocol server and prints its WebSocket URL to STDOUT.
+When Chromium is started with a `--remote-debugging-port=0` flag, it starts a Chrome DevTools Protocol server and prints its WebSocket URL to STDOUT.
 The output looks something like this:

 ```bash
 DevTools listening on ws://127.0.0.1:36775/devtools/browser/a292f96c-7332-4ce8-82a9-7411f3bd280a
 ```

 Clients can create a WebSocket to connect to the URL and start sending CDP commands.
-Chrome DevTools protocol is an extension of [JSONRPC](https://www.jsonrpc.org/specification): each comand is a javascript struct with an `id`, a `method`, and an optional `params`.
+Chrome DevTools protocol is mostly based on [JSONRPC](https://www.jsonrpc.org/specification): each comand is a JavaScript struct with an `id`, a `method`, and an optional `params`.

-The following example launches Chromium with a remote debugging port enabled and attaches to it via WebSocket:
+The following example launches Chromium with a remote debugging port enabled and attaches to it via a WebSocket:

 <!-- gen:insertjs(./wsclient.js) -->
 File: [./wsclient.js](./wsclient.js)